 By the way, the plugin author is really active and send an instant email to webmasters when there is a new attack around the world.
-They compare the average attack number and alert people when an automatic manipulation detected from servers.
+They compare the average attack number, and alert people when an automatic manipulation detected from servers.

 If you have problems with some IP or networks, you can block them with WordFense.
 It’s a powerful tool to protect and scan your entire website, in other words, it’s a plugin that every website should have.

 Anti-Malware is a free WordPress malware removal plugin with powerful functions.
 It scans your entire website for malware, threats, and vulnerabilities in the server, it shows you a summary after the scan.
 If the site is OK, you see all in green.
-The best part of this plugin is to remove Known Threats.
+The best part about this plugin is to remove Known Threats.

 So, you don’t need to search if what you see is normal or problem after the scan.
 They get signals from their network and mark the common viruses as “known”, to remove them automatically after verifying their hidden codes.

-If there is a new information about new threats and malware, the WordPress antimalware plugin gets the update automatically, you can edit the scan settings or even run a scan from your dashboard.
+If there is a new information about new threats and malware, the WordPress anti-malware plugin gets the update automatically, you can edit the scan settings or even run a scan from your dashboard.

 3. Sucuri Security

-This is the best way to remove malware from WordPress site.
-But also, it checks the website files for malicious redirects and PHP scripting that can affect your website.
+This is the best way to remove malware from WordPress site, but also, it checks the website files for malicious redirects and PHP scripting that can affect your website.
 This plugin gets details about any attack from different sources and compares results with theirs.
 Make sure to install this free plugin and run a scan.